What Russia Should Do with Ukraine: International reactions

 President of Ukraine Volodymyr Zelenskyy said that the article is proof of the Russian Federation's plans to carry out a genocide of Ukrainian citizens.
 He noted that in order to denote the genocide of Ukrainians in the article the terms "de-Ukrainisation" and "de-Europeanization" were used.
 In his opinion, this is a part of the evidence for a future tribunal against Russian war crimes in Ukraine.

 According to a representative of Ukraine at Russian-Ukrainian peace negotiations Mykhailo Podoliak, the article is an official call for mass murders of Ukrainians because of their ethnicity, and will be considered as such by international criminal courts.
 The Minister of Culture and Information Policy of Ukraine Oleksandr Tkachenko commented:

 Cynically, the author speaks about Ukrainian Nazism.
 When we see exactly the opposite: Russia is mass murdering Ukrainians because of their national identity.
 What should I call it?
 I will answer straight away: it is genocide of the Ukrainian people by Russia.

 The head of the Latvian Ministry of Foreign Affairs Edgars Rinkēvičs called the article "ordinary fascism".
 Former Canadian ambassador to Ukraine Roman Waschuk said that "It's essentially a rhetorical 'licence to kill' Ukrainians."

 Legal

 In Germany in April 2022, Bundestag deputy Thomas Heilmann filed a lawsuit with the Berlin prosecutor against the author of the article.
 According to Heilmann, the article may be a violation of the Convention on the Prevention and Punishment of Genocide.

 In Ukraine in May, the Ukrainian Prosecutor General's Office opened a pre-trial investigation in the case.
-The death penalty is forbidden under Ukrainian law, and is subject to a moratorium in Russia, as of 2024.
-On 8 July 2022, a month after it sentenced three prisoners of war to death, the Donetsk People's Republic lifted a moratorium on the death penalty.